xd009642/xd-tts/README.md

 version for my system.
 If you download for your system from [here](https://github.com/microsoft/onnxruntime/releases/tag/v1.16.3) and set the `ORT_DYLIB_PATH` env var to the path to `libonnxruntime.so`.

+### Notes

+* Just because a model accepts an input doesn't mean it makes sense.
+(ARPA pain)
+* Inference fo ONNX models differs from reference implementation in terms of function boundaries
+* Takes a bunch of work to figure these things out when it's not been designed with exporting in mind

 ## SpeedySpeech

 There is also support for loading a pre-trained speedy speech model where we load it via candle.
 To